madprops/airc/README.md

 ## Commands <a name="commands"></a>

-The bot listens to commands when mentioned.
+The bot listens to commands when mentioned and the prefix is used.

-For example: `mybot, help`.
+For example: `mybot, !help`.

 ---